kwonus/Quelle-Obsolete/Clarity-Syntax.md

 Before we go deep into the syntax of compound statements, we should define one more abstraction defined in the Clarity HMI specification.
 So far, we have considered only ordinary statements.
 Ordinary statements always begin with a verb and contain at least one segment.

+### IV.
+Statement Labels

-In this section, we will introduce the abstraction of labelled-commands: We can apply a label to a statement to provide a shorthand for subsequent execution.
+In this section, we will introduce the abstraction of labelled-statements: We can apply a label to a statement to provide a shorthand for subsequent execution.
 This gives rise to two new definitions:

-1. Labeled-Statement definitions
+1. Labeled-Statement definitions (Command Syntax)

    Commands that allow us to save a statement with a label.

-2. Labeled-Statement executions
+2. Labeled-Statement executions (Statement Syntax)

    The ability to execute a previously labeled statement